anuyahmaro/anuyahmaro.github.io/_pages/about.md

 <ul>
 <li>
 <strong>2024-01</strong>
-<br>Excited to share that my first authored paper "Cultural Considerations in AI Systems for the Global South: A Systematic Review" is now available in ACM DL!
+<br>Excited to share that our paper "Cultural Considerations in AI Systems for the Global South: A Systematic Review" is now available in ACM DL!
 This paper can be accessed <a href="https://dl.acm.org/doi/10.1145/3628096.3629046" style="color: #b37f20" target="_blank">here.</a>
 </li>
 <li>
 <strong>2024-01</strong>